deepfence/ThreatStryker-docs/docs/docs/sensors/docker.md

 The host or VM to be used for the Deepfence agents needs to have the docker runtime installed on it.

 :::info
-Image tag `quay.io/deepfenceio/deepfence_agent:2.1.0-multiarch` is supported in amd64 and arm64/v8 architectures.
+Image tags `quay.io/deepfenceio/deepfence_agent:2.1.0-multiarch` and `quay.io/deepfenceio/deepfence_cluster_agent:2.1.0-multiarch` are supported in amd64 and arm64/v8 architectures.
 :::

 ### Docker